Introverted/iXercise/README.md

 ---
 ######Login Default id and passwords

-Doctor -
-id: d
-and pass: 1.
+Doctor -  id: d and pass: 1.

-Trainer -
-id: t
-and pass: 2
+Trainer - id: t and pass: 2

-Amdin -
-id: a
-and pass: 3
+Amdin - id: a and pass: 3

-Patient:
-id: p
-and pass: 4
+Patient:id: p and pass: 4

 ---
 ######Important files containing the code: